olc-techsupport/.github/profile/README.md

 - **Stronger Environmental and Climate Resilience**
 With improved data and tools, Tribes can develop more effective, self-determined responses to environmental challenges, ensuring long-term sustainability.

-- Advancing environmental data science isn’t just about technology, it’s about equity, sovereignty, and inclusion.
-Our project centers Tribal self-determination and the integration of Tribal Knowledges with state-of-the-art Earth data tools to create lasting, meaningful change.
+- Our project centers Tribal self-determination and the integration of Tribal Knowledges with state-of-the-art Earth data tools to create lasting, meaningful change.

 ## Current Work
 - Building initial data cube infrastructure